-As if penguins weren't lovable enough already, we just learned about penguins that give each other Valentine's Day gifts.
-These penguin valentines are part of what's become an adorable annual tradition at an aquarium in San Francisco, California.
+As if penguins weren't adorable enough already, some especially cute birds are giving each other romantic gifts this Valentine's Day.
+According to Phys.org, these penguin Valentines are part of what's become the sweetest annual tradition at an aquarium in that city.

-In this aquarium at the California Academy of Sciences, biologists hand out red felt hearts to 14 African penguins — and then let nature take its course!
+Over at the California Academy of Sciences, biologists hand out red felt hearts to the African penguins — and then let nature take its course from there!

 Good luck, fellas (and ladies).
 (Photo Credit: Getty Images)

 The sweet animals — usually the males — grab the felt hearts with their beaks and walk back to their nests, where they often carry the gifts back to their mates.
-We're sure the lucky birds receiving these gifts are so thankful for the thoughtful gesture.
+We're sure the lucky birds receiving these gifts are so thankful for the thoughtful gesture, but we also can't help but wonder if any of them feel a bit shy or sheepish on this holiday.
 (Anyone else having flashbacks to those adorably awkward Valentine's Day gift exchanges from elementary school?)

-Who could resist a valentine that waddles this adorably?
+Who could resist a Valentine that waddled this adorably?
 (Photo Credit: Getty Images)

-The heart-melting activity, which is part of the aquarium's captive breeding program to help increase the population of these endangered penguins, also serves quite a useful purpose for the charming birds long after Valentine's Day is over.
-The penguins often end up using the felt hearts as part of the material to build up their nests.
-(Interestingly enough, wild penguins use similar materials to build their nests outside of a captive environment.)
-This practical measure also serves to help further strengthen these couples' bonds.
+The heart-melting activity, which is part of the aquarium's captive-breeding program to help increase the population of these endangered penguins, also serves quite a useful purpose for the charming birds long after Valentine's Day is over.
+The penguins often end up using the same felt hearts as part of the material to build their nests later on.
+(Interestingly enough, wild penguins actually use similar materials to build their nests in the outside world far from a captive environment.)
+As you might imagine, this surprisingly practical measure also serves to help further strengthen these couples' bonds.

 This time, the heart marks the spot.
 (Photo Credit: Getty Images)